How to Pack for a Day Hike: Packing List & Tips (2026)

 Footwear

 Depending on the surface, weather conditions, the distance of the trail, and your own preferences, you will need appropriate footwear.
-The most widely used options include comfortable hiking boots, shoes or trail-running shoes.
+The most widely used options include comfortable hiking boots, shoes, or trail-running shoes.
 The last two are your best options for three-season hiking.
-High-quality trail runners are extremely comfortable out of the box and we recommend them for hiking on most types of terrain.
-Lightweight, flexible, quick-drying, and fairly breathable shoes with grippy soles such as La Sportiva Ultra Raptor and Salomon X Ultra 4 GTX are awesome for day hiking as they can handle rough, rocky or wet terrain equally well.
+High-quality trail runners are extremely comfortable out of the box, and we recommend them for hiking on most types of terrain.
+Lightweight, flexible, quick-drying, and fairly breathable shoes with grippy soles such as La Sportiva Ultra Raptor and Merrell Moab 3 are awesome for day hiking as they can handle rough, rocky or wet terrain equally well.

 Hiking sandals and trail runners are perfect for summer hiking trips.
 Especially efficient in wet and hot weather, they’re (relatively) lightweight, breathable, and fast to dry.
-If thinking about a pair of hiking sandals, you may wish to check out the Chaco Mega Z Cloud.
-They are comfy and sturdy sandals with a grippy sole that will keep your foot stable even when hiking on rocky terrain or when walking through rivers and streams.
-In addition, the wide straps are soft and comfortable making the Chacos perfect for everyday wear.
+If thinking about a pair of hiking sandals, you may wish to check out the KEEN Newport H2.
+They are comfortable and sturdy sandals with a grippy sole that keeps your foot stable even when hiking on rocky terrain or when walking through rivers and streams.
+A rugged rubber toe bumper defends against rocks and debris, without sacrificing the breathable feel of a classic sandal.
+In addition, the straps feel comfortable enough to make the Newports perfect for everyday wear.
+If you prefer leather, you can try the KEEN Newport Leather version.

 Stiff-soled boots such as the La Sportiva Makalu are built for climbing but are also highly recommended for winter hiking, especially for areas covered with snow.
 The reason is that they provide more stability and ankle support than other types of footwear.
 If you decide to put on hiking boots, make sure they are broken in.
 Keep in mind that some models and designs don’t need a lot of time to be broken in (you can wear some straight out of the box), while others might require a week or even a month.